 Created by Eric Leclere

-Speaking of British crime flicks, I just rented The Lost Son, a flawed but enjoyably nasty little slice of film about XAVIER LOMBARD, a seedy French P.I.based in London butting heads with a kiddie prostitution ring.
-It stars Daniel Auteuil, in his first English-speaking role, and he does the world-weary gumshoe thing pretty well --chain-smoking, in need of a shave, full of all that brooding, dark, rumpled Gallic charm.
+Speaking of British crime flicks (well, I was when this was first posted!), I just rented The Lost Son, a flawed but enjoyably nasty little slice of noir about XAVIER LOMBARD, a seedy French P.I. based in London butting heads with a kiddie prostitution ring.
+It stars Daniel Auteuil, in his first English-speaking role, and he does the world-weary gumshoe thing pretty well–chain-smoking, in need of a shave, full of all that brooding, dark, rumpled Gallic charm.

-He's a disgraced Parisian cop with a past he'd rather not talk about, living alone with his goldfish in a suitably desparate Soho flat, eking out a living snapping cheating spouses, and sometimes blackmailing them.
-He hits up a straying wife for a bigger fee than her husband is paying him (although he collects that, too, telling the hubby he didn't find out anything) and then justifies himself to her, by reminding her that "I just saved your marriage."
-His best friend is Nathalie, a French call girl he knew in Paris.
+He’s a disgraced Parisian cop with a past he’d rather not talk about, living alone with his goldfish in a suitably desparate Soho flat, eking out a living snapping photos of cheating spouses, and sometimes blackmailing them.
+He hits up a straying wife for a bigger fee than her husband is paying him (although he collects that, too, telling the hubby he didn’t find out anything) and then justifies himself to her, by reminding her that “I just saved your marriage.”
+His best friend is Nathalie (played by Nastassja Kinski), a French hooker he knew in Paris.

-Lombard's London is a few cry from the trendy, touristy fairy-tale London that has popped up lately in films such as Notting Hill.
-Lombard's London is filthy, and rundown, and crawling with dirty secrets.
-The other settings, a bleak, desolate chunk of the British Coast, and a Mexican ranch set in the middle of a hellish nowhere, are equally well-used.
+Lombard’s London is a few cry from the trendy, touristy fairy-tale London that has popped up in such sunny fare such as Notting Hill.
+Lombard’s London is filthy and rundown, and crawling with dirty secrets.
+The other settings, a bleak, desolate chunk of the British Coast, and a sun-parched Mexican ranch set in the middle of a hellish nowhere, are equally well-used.

-The film (actually an Anglo-French co-production) is a bit of a mess at times, overlong, and it runs out of steam near the end, losing the noirish mood completely by trying for a big Hollywood style shoot-em-up finale, but other parts are pitch-black perfect.
+The film (actually an Anglo-French co-production) is a bit of a mess at times, overly long, and it runs out of steam near the end, losing the noirish mood completely by trying for a big Hollywood style shoot-em-up finale, but other parts are pitch-black perfect.

 Although it treads some of the same ground as voyeuristic 8MM, I preferred this one.
 It’s unpleasant as hell at times, but it feels real.
 When we finally come face to face with the evil here, we’re supposed to be disgusted, not feel like we’re geting a cheap thrill, sneaking a peek at something naughty.
 And the violence, when it comes, is brutal and shocking, a nice change from the cartoon-like stuff we get served up so often.